Skip to main content

 Prerequisites

-For deploying a Qarbine VM on Azure, see the Azure Deployment document.
+For deploying a Qarbine on AWS see the “AWS Deploymentdocument.

-For deploying a Qarbine VM on AWS see the AWS Deployment document.
+For deploying a Qarbine on Azure, see the “Azure Deploymentdocument.

 Confirm your network access rules prior to running the deployment wizard.
-The primary host must be accessible to end user browsers and the Qarbine service (4000 is the default) must be accessible.
+The primary host must be accessible to the end user browser’s DNS and the Qarbine service (4000 is the default) must be accessible.

-Determine your host’s public IP address and confirm that it maps to a DNS entry.
-Preferably your host name maps to the DNS entry.
-If you are upgrading then decide on the temporary DNS host name and set its associated DNS record.
+If you are upgrading your Qarbine instance then decide on the temporary DNS host name and set its associated DNS record.
 This is done so that you can verify the new Qarbine host’s operation independent of your currently running Qarbine installation.

-• a public IP address and associated DNS entry (an AWS elastic IP or equivalent is recommended),
+• a public IP address maps to a DNS entry (an AWS elastic IP, Azure Static IP, or equivalent is recommended),

-• port 4000 open for Qarbine service access,
+• port 4000 is open for Qarbine service access,

-• port 80 and 443 open for web browser access and,
+• port 443 is open for web browser access (In general, Qarbine uses HTTPS),

 On your laptop compute run